In November 1943 it was heavily

 In the same complex the Centrum

-Judaicum has its archives for research, the Jewish adult education
+Judaicum has its archives for research, the Jewish adult education center

-center (Juedische Volkshochschule) organizes courses, lectures and
+(Juedische Volkshochschule) organizes courses, lectures and cultural

-social work activities and a mikva (ritual bath).
+activities and a mikva (ritual bath).

 The red brick building next door -